agsb/jelly/documents/CircuitDesign.md

 A latch 74HC574, U4, takes D0-D7 from data bus, gives Q0-Q3 as A4-A7 into U1, clock is CK4 and high nibble _Q4-Q7 unused_;

-Two eeprom AT28C16, U1 and A2, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives C0-C7 and U2 gives C8-C15.
-The D0-D3 as M0-M3, D4-D7 as T0-T3, D8-D11 as C0-C4, and D12-D15 as K4-K7, as lines for circuits.
+One eeprom AT28C16, U1, takes Q0-Q3 from U8 as A0-A3 and Q4-Q7 from U4 as A4-A7, U1 gives D0-D7.
+The D0-D3 as C0-C3, D4-D7 as T0-T3, as lines for circuits.

 This circuit is used to translate a byte as finite state machine steps.
 It is used for opcode and microcode lookup, address A0-A3 are used for up 16 steps micro-code, A4-A7 for define 16 op-code, A8 selected by zero circuit detector, A9 selected by toggle a flip-flop as mode code or loop, _A10 is not used_.

-The M0-M3 are used to select math operation, the T0-T3 are used to signals outside Jelly, the C0-C3 and K0-K3 controls signals inside Jelly.
+The M0-M3 are used to select math operation, the T0-T3 are used to signals outside Jelly, both controls signals inside Jelly.

 ### Math Lookups and Decoder